If there is only one thing that you will read about hiring contractors, make this page that thing!

 If a contractor was in business for 20 years, but on his record there exists 2 complaints, then you should know that the guy or gal is most likely legitimate.
 Because in that 20 year span, the contractor could have had thousands of customers!
 On the other hand, if the contractor was in business for only 5 years and already acquired 20 complaints, then you should obviously stay away from them.
 The only exception to this rule would be, if the contractor or company completed thousands of jobs during that five year period.
 Example: 5,000 jobs divided by 20 complaints, equals .004 %.
 You can get this information by calling the contractor directly and asking them about how many jobs they complete in one years time on average.

-2. How to Prepare for a Contractors Estimate Appointment?
+2. What to Ask a Remodeling Contractor During Estimate Appointment?

 So what are you building or remodeling?
 Do you have any ideas or sketches already, and if not, then why not?
 If you expect only the contractor to use his or her imagination, then you are already on the wrong side of planning a successful project!
 You don't need a degree in engineering to draw a few boxes on a piece of paper with room dimensions, that you can acquire yourself by laying out some measuring tape across your floor.
 Some contractors are really good at helping people visualize and plan their projects like home additions, others are... well let's just say, lacking in creativity.